CyVerse-learning-materials/git-for-mere-mortals/step1.rst

 5. Assign to someone, or create a label

 6. Submit new issue

+7. Close issue

+**tip** Issues are great for tracking decisions made or to-do lists

 **Exercise:** Create a new issue and relate it back to the issue you just created.